AguaClara/aguaclara/docs/source/index.rst

   ac.viscosity_kinematic(20 * u.degC)

+..
 For more detailed tutorials and examples on using the package, refer to the :ref:`User Guide <guide-user>`.

+The package is still undergoing rapid development.
+As it becomes more stable, user guides will be written to demonstrate each of these main functionalities.
+At the moment, you can find some examples in specific pages of the API reference.

 Contributing
 ------------
-To report a bug or request or feature, make an issue in the `AguaClara package Github repository <https://github.com/AguaClara/aguaclara>`_.
+Bug reports, features requests, documentation updates, and any other enhancements are welcome!
+To suggest a change, make an `issue <https://github.com/AguaClara/aguaclara/issues/new/choose>`_ in the `AguaClara package Github repository <https://github.com/AguaClara/aguaclara>`_.

-For more detailed tutorials on contributing to the package, refer to the :ref:`Developer Guide <guide-dev>`.
+To contribute to the package as a developer, refer to the :ref:`Developer Guide <guide-dev>`.

 Table of Contents
 -----------------